harleo/knockknock/README.md

 ### Requirements
 `pipenv install`

-If you do not have `pipenv` installed, first install it with `pip install pipenv`.
+If you do not have `pipenv` installed, first install it with `pip3 install pipenv`.

 ### Usage